All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

-Many popular drinks that today seem to symbolize pleasure and carefree living were actually born in very different circumstances.
-They were not created for parties or billboard advertising, but as medical remedies, therapeutic tinctures, or tonics for fatigue.
-But history took a different turn: from pharmacies, they made their way into bars, from apothecary bottles — into iconic logos.
+Many popular drinks that today seem like symbols of pleasure and carefree living actually originated under very different circumstances.
+They were created not for parties or billboard advertising, but as medical remedies, therapeutic tinctures, or tonics for fatigue.
+But history had other plans: from pharmacies, they made their way into bars, from apothecary bottles — into iconic logos.

 artem-beliaikin-beTreGRIdrY-unsplash.jpg

-Coca-Cola: tonic for morphine addiction that conquered the world
+Coca-Cola: a tonic for morphine addiction that conquered the world

-In 1886, American pharmacist John Stith Pemberton from Atlanta created a drink that was meant to help him overcome his morphine addiction.
-Pemberton was a Civil War veteran and, after being wounded, treated himself with opiates.
-In search of a safer alternative, he developed “French Wine Coca” (Pemberton’s French Wine Coca) — a mix of wine, coca leaf extract, and kola nuts that were supposed to invigorate and improve well-being.
+In 1886, American pharmacist John Stith Pemberton from Atlanta created a drink that was supposed to help him overcome his morphine addiction.
+Pemberton was a Civil War veteran and after being wounded, he was treated with opiates.
+In search of a safer alternative, he developed “French Wine Coca” (Pemberton’s French Wine Coca) — a mix of wine, coca leaf extract, and kola nuts that were meant to invigorate and improve well-being.

 When “Prohibition” was introduced in Atlanta, Pemberton changed the formula, removing the alcohol — and Coca-Cola was born.
 A sugar syrup with added coca (in microdoses) and kola nuts was sold in pharmacies as a “brain tonic” and a remedy for nervous exhaustion.